 How Does Dr. Doerr Combine Laser Therapy With Chiropractic Care?

-Bergen Chiropractic and Sports Rehabilitation Center take a multi-pronged approach to sports recovery treatment, combining various therapies to achieve the best outcomes for our patients.
+Bergen Chiropractic and Sports Rehabilitation Center takes a multi-pronged approach to sports recovery treatment, combining various therapies to achieve the best outcomes for our patients.

 Cold laser therapy augments the musculoskeletal benefits of chiropractic care by encouraging healing, repairing damaged cells, reducing inflammation, and mitigating musculoskeletal pain.
 Cold laser therapy also improves the joint health of our patients, compounding the effect of chiropractic treatment.